Aleksey55555/SF_DS/project_0/README.md

 ### Conclusion
-I tried to write Python script in VS Code and posted results in https://github.com/.
+I wrote script in Python in VS Code and posted results in https://github.com/.